truesellj/JSFunSummer2021/docs/InstallationGuideWindows.md

 ## Chrome or Firefox (Recommended)

 You should use any modern browser that has good Developer Tools available.
 (In other words, not Internet Explorer).
-We recommend Chrome because we will be demostrating Chrome's tools in class, or Firefox:
+We recommend Chrome because we will be demonstrating Chrome's tools in class, or Firefox:

 - [Chrome](https://www.google.com/chrome/)
 - [FirefoxDeveloperEdition](https://www.mozilla.org/en-US/firefox/developer/)